LEARNING, LEADING AND GROWING TOGETHER.

 January 14, 2015: Understanding President Obama's Executive Actions on Immigration presented by Tim Freilich, Legal Director of the Immigrant Advocacy Program at the Legal Aid Justice Center.
 Understanding the executive actions issued on Nov.
-20, 2014 and how best to help our Latino community benefit from the new programs.
-(PowerPoint)
+20, 2014, and how best to help our Latino community benefit from the new programs.

 Past Workshops (2014)

-November 13, 2014: Legal Rights, Responsibilities and Processes: What Latinos Should Know presented by Cynthia Murray, attorney and founder and president of Cynthia Murray Enterprises.
-Covering broad range of topics to aid and inform the community about properly navigating the legal system.
+November 13, 2014: Legal Rights, Responsibilities, and Processes: What Latinos Should Know presented by Cynthia Murray, attorney, and founder and president of Cynthia Murray Enterprises.
+Covering a broad range of topics to aid and inform the community about properly navigating the legal system.
 (PowerPoint)

 June 12, 2014: CJ Roundtable.
 Participants had the opportunity to collaborate, build awareness, and support the projects that benefit the Latino population in and around Charlottesville.